 3. Combine activities for desired results.

-I’ve also found that biking to work is incredibly beneficial – though it’s a harder argument to make during the cold winter months.
+I’ve also found that biking to work is incredibly beneficial—although it’s a harder argument to make during the cold winter months.
 By combining a commute to work with a form of exercise, you’re effectively hitting multiple ‘birds’ with one stone.
-You’re burning calories, exercising in the morning and evening, you show up to work more alert and happy, and you’re saving money on gas and car expenses.
+You’re burning calories, exercising in the morning and evening, showing up to work more alert and happy, and you’re saving money on gas and car expenses.

-These are some examples of how I build success into my daily routine.
+These are some examples of how I build the right choice into my daily routine.
 What kinds of things do you do to hold yourself accountable and motivate to complete these types of tasks?